wkandek/kubernetes-dev-cluster/Readme.md

 ```
 Variable       | Definition                                                                                                  |
 ---------------|-------------------------------------------------------------------------------------------------------------|
-`CPU`          | Default is 1.
-Recommend at least 2 if the system has the resources.                                        |
-`MEMORY`       | Default is 512.
-Recomend a minimum of 1024 is the system has the resources.                                 |
-`NODE_COUNT`   | Default is 2.
-Set the desired number of worker nodes (Note: There is no variable for master node):          |
+`KUBETOKEN`    | Generate a unique token as described above.                                                                 |
 `MASTER_IP`    | Default is "172.16.35.100".
 The cluster master and apiserver IP.
 Do not overlap `POD_NTW_CIDR`              |
 `POD_NTW_CIDR` | Default is "10.244.0.0/16".
 This value is [required] for Flannel to run.                                    |
 `BOX_IMAGE`    | Default is "ubuntu/xenial64".
 Changing OS value is not recommended as scripts may break.                    |
+`NODE_COUNT`   | Default is 2.
+Set the desired number of worker nodes (Note: There is no variable for master node).          |
+`CPU`          | Default is 1.
+Recommend at least 2 if the system has the resources.                                        |
+`MEMORY`       | Default is 512.
+Recomend a minimum of 1024 is the system has the resources.                                 |
 ## Cluster Installation:
 ```console
 $ git clone https://github.com/ecorbett135/k8s-ubuntu-vagrant